-Cortical plasticity is the most important concept for a speedy recovery from stroke.
+Cortical plasticity is the most important concept during stroke rehabilitation.

 If you don’t know what cortical plasticity is or how to apply it to your recovery, then read on.